supermetrics-public/dbt_paid_media_reporting/README.md

 When selecting the schema to use for your transfer, please choose the option labelled "DBT".

-## Step 2: Clone the repo into your dbt project
+## Step 2: Install the package into your dbt project

 Add this package to your `packages.yml`.
 Currently, it is only available on GitHub.
 The entry in your `packages.yml` file should look like: